nanda-unnikrishnan/saucedemo-webpage-nanda/README.md

 ```
 mvn clean test
 ```

-Or to override driver location to custom location and change browser to firefox/chrome, For Firefox:
+Or override driver location to custom location and change browser to firefox/chrome by passing -D arguments.

+For Firefox:
 ```
 mvn clean test -Dbrowser=firefox -Dfirefox.driver.location=<location_of_geckodriver>